 Julia Stewart, another marine biologist, at Hopkins Marine Station, of the Stanford University in Pacific Grove, California, used tagging to track Humboldt squid (Dosidicus gigas).
 Her work found that they traveled faster than anyone had previously thought.

 In research that Steward will present at the American Geophysical Union’s Ocean Sciences Meeting in Salt Lake City, Utah, O’Dor, Steward and their colleagues studied a set of photographs taken by amateur photographer Bob Hulse in 2009 off the coast of Brazil.
-Hulse shot rapid-succession pictures of Sthenoteuthis pteropus, a small cephalopod of about 6 cm, leaping out of the water.
+Hulse shot rapid-succession pictures of Sthenoteuthis pteropus, a small cephalopod of about 6 cm (2.4 in), leaping out of the water.